 While there are multiple ways to retrieve your data and device post-attack, let’s stick to the point that prevention has better effects than cure.
 In this article, however, we have curated 10 ways to keep your computer safe and secure from viruses and hackers.
+If you want to learn how to protect your phone, start by searching for the best iPhone antivirus apps.
 Please keep in mind that these ways alone are not going to help you out.
 If you can work according to these steps — at least the major ones —, you have a better chance at staying away from hackers and the other types of attackers.
 Shall we start?

 #1.
 Antivirus and Anti-Malware Security

 There was a time when a standard antivirus program was enough for your security.
 But, just anti-virus suite is not enough nowadays, because the world of threats has gone wild.
 If you want ideal security for your PC or Mac, we recommend running the dual setup of antimalware and antivirus security.
 So, even if your antivirus program fails to detect a particular type of malware, the anti-malware suite will help you for sure.